 Benchmark Charts (external link)

 RFO's Gordon Price started an "RFO Benchmark" thread that runs Revit through a benchmark test.
 Definitely worth checking out.

 Note: When evaluating any reported benchmarks, it's critical to understand what the benchmark is measuring.
-Some benchmarks measure how fast the CPU is when using only one of its cores (sometimes noted as "single threaded" or "single core"), while other benchmarks measure the CPU when using all of its cores (sometimes noted as "multi-threaded" or "multi-core").
+Some benchmarks measure how fast the CPU is when using only one of its cores (often noted as "single threaded" or "single core"), while other benchmarks measure the CPU when using all of its cores (often noted as "multi-threaded" or "multi-core").
 The amount of performance differences between CPUs can also depend on what kind of software is being benchmarked.
 So treat benchmark charts only as a guide.

 We all know how fast technology becomes outdated.
-If you're considering purchasing new hardware, and you like to have the latest and greatest, this is what you should know: For the last few years, Intel has been releasing CPUs on a "Tick"-"Tock" schedule... the "Tock" is considered a major update to the CPU architecture one year, while a "Tick" is a smaller revision to that architecture the next year.
+If you're considering purchasing new hardware, and you like to have the latest and greatest, this is what you should know:

 Frequently Asked Questions